-Security officers patrol campus buildings and grounds to ensure the public welfare.
+Security officers patrol and have access to all campus buildings and grounds to ensure the public welfare.
 Their jurisdiction covers the main campus and everything within the Clery maps (see Appendix B-5, B-6 and B-7).
 The Cumberland campus is located at 3322 College Drive, Vineland, N.J.
 08360.
 It is situated east of Route 55, exit 29, north of Cumberland County Technical Education Center and south of Inspira Medical Center Vineland on West Sherman Avenue.
-In addition, there are two Cumberland campus educational locations in Millville.
-These locations are patrolled by campus security and Millville Police Department:
+In addition, there is one Cumberland campus educational location in Millville.
+This location is patrolled by campus security and Millville Police Department: